Sustainable Christmas

 Leftovers

 There’s a lot to love about the calm grazing of tasty leftovers in the wake of Christmas Day.
 This is a great habit and it just makes good sense, financially and environmentally.
 Turkey stock, turkey curry, turkey casserole, bubble and squeak, cold cuts and baked potatoes ... leftovers are so versatile.
+If you’ve been wondering how to have a more sustainable Christmas, you may well have already been doing this - and if not, then we suggest giving some of those suggestions a try!

 Buy British

-It almost goes without saying, but it’s not just vegetable that clock up air miles.
+It almost goes without saying, but it’s not just vegetables that clock up air miles.
 There are so many great suppliers and farmers in the UK, why not support them this year.
 And, when it comes to festive tipples, remember to recycle all those bottles and cans.
 With hundreds of British alternatives to your favourite treats, make your Christmas shopping sustainable this year.

 Food Waste

-The rule of thumb is meat can be frozen once in its uncooked state and again in its cooked state (just don’t store them together).
+The rule of thumb is that meat can be frozen once in its uncooked state and again in its cooked state (just don’t store them together).
 Milk, bread, even cheese can be frozen too.
 Just be aware that anything with a high-water content (like soft cheese, tomatoes and strawberries) will go mushy after freezing, although they will be fine to cook with.

 As for proper food waste, like vegetable peelings, compost them if you can (or make a veggie stock!).
 If your council doesn’t run a food waste collection service, you can always add a PS to your Christmas card, asking them to start one.

-Can I Buy A Sustainable Christmas Tree
+Can I Buy A Sustainable Christmas Tree?

-Fake Trees
+Fake Trees:

 A good fake tree will last for years.
 However, when you factor in the environmental cost of making them, shipping them (typically from China), and that they will end up in landfill, their carbon footprint is around 10x higher than a real tree that’s used for one Christmas then burnt.